DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   - *web application* or *mobile application* - after completing the organization process, all information are easily consultable on mobile devices which are more often used during travels.

   The scope of the AI tool is to provide suggestions about prices, locations and transports, not to complete purchases.
 This action, in fact, would require partnerships with several companies of flights and accommodations booking, and public services such as public transports and museums.
 Therefore, links to the actual platforms for finalize the purchases are supplied in the web site, so that the user, after completed the process, can indicate that the payment has been made.
-Finally, the user can check all reservations, payments and even the entire itinerary on his or her mobile device.
+Finally, the user can check all reservations, payments and even the entire itinerary on his or her mobile device.*/

   == Problem analysis